ZupIT/charlescd/README.md

 1. Charles' architecture specific modules;
 2. **Keycloak**, used for the project's authentication and authorization.
 However, if you already have an Identity Manager (IDM) and you want to use it, you have just to configure it during Charles' installation;
 3. A PostgreSQL database for backend modules (`charlescd-moove`, `charlescd-butler`,`charlescd-villager`, `charlescd-gate` e `charlescd-compass`) and Keycloak;
-4. A **Redis**:  To be used by `charlescd-circle-matcher`;
+4. A **Redis** to be used by `charlescd-circle-matcher`;
-5. By default, a module called `octopipe` is already in Charles' installation.
-This is a native platform created by our team to make installation easier, without previous configurations.
-However, you can disable it in the installation files.
-6. A **RabbitMQ** for `charlescd-hermes` use.
+5. A **RabbitMQ** for `charlescd-hermes` use.
-7. **Ingress**: It is used to expose the HTTP and HTTPS routes outside the cluster to services inside the cluster.
-When you install Charles, it already has a default ingress, however, if you want to use your own.
+6. **Ingress** which is used to expose the HTTP and HTTPS routes outside the cluster to services inside the cluster.
+When you install Charles, it already has a default ingress, however, you can use your own.

 ### **Requirements**
 To install Charles your environment needs the following requisites: